mobro-git/BTR/README.md

 ## File and Folder Organization:

-* /_targets -- Stores rData objects and metadata for completed 'targets' - !will only appear after the targets pipeline has run!
+* /_targets -- Stores .RData objects and metadata for completed 'targets', can be safely ignored - !will only appear after the targets pipeline has run!
 * /data-extra -- Data used in the pipeline, but not directly.
 It holds files that are used elsewhere or still need transformation before they're used in the pipeline.
 * /data-raw -- all raw data, templates, variable definitions, and crosswalks
   + /archive -- data not currently used in the pipeline
   + /calculated-var -- workbooks to define calculated variables for energy model reported variables
-  + /crosswalk -- crosswalks to define model and scenario names, map variables between usproj and model-runs workbooks, and define models and scenarios to be used for the full net GHG BTR projections
+  + /crosswalk -- crosswalks to define model and scenario names, map variables between usproj and model-runs workbooks, and define models and scenarios to be used for the full net-GHG BTR projections
   + /lulucf -- LULUCF carbon stock change projections, from EPA and USDA
   + /model-runs -- energy model projections for current BTR as well as results for comparison - !results MUST be in reporting template format! (see template below)
   + /ncbr_comparison -- past NatCom/BR/Climate Action Report projections for comparison
-  + /template -- reporting template for co2 fossil fuel combustion emissions and energy data, BTR2024 using EMF37_data_template_R2_v2.xlsx
+  + /template -- reporting template for CO~2~fossil fuel combustion emissions and energy data, BTR2024 using EMF37_data_template_R2_v2.xlsx
-  + /usproj-data -- current BTR projections for non-co2 gasses and co2 emissions from IPPU and NEU using NEMS activity drivers - from EPA's usproj repository
+  + /usproj-data -- current BTR projections for non-CO~2~ gasses and CO~2~ emissions from IPPU and NEU using NEMS activity drivers - from EPA's usproj repository
-* /docs -- contains r markdowns and quarto reports
+* /docs -- contains RMarkdown files and quarto reports
 * /figure-maps -- Workbooks to define and create comparison figures
 * /output -- output directory for data products, figures, and reports
 * /R -- package-like functions only supporting the data pipeline and functions are organized by subject matter